hmcts/cnp-flux-config/README.md

 ## Adding an app to flux

 All App deployments are managed through `HelmRelease` manifests.
-See [App Deployment section](docs/app-deployment.md) for more details.
+Depending on the [Migration Status](#Migration-status) and the environment you are adding your config to , refer [v2 setup](docs/app-deployment-v2.md) or/and [v1 setup](docs/app-deployment.md).

 ## Creating Sealed Secrets